saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#int">Int</a></td>
 <td>

-Value greater than or equal
+Value greater than or equal to.

 </td>
 </tr>